zhangpenglin/ionic-cli/README.md

 ### Splash Screen Source Image

-Save an `splash.png` or `splash.psd` file at the root folder of the Cordova project.
+Save a `splash.png` or `splash.psd` file at the root folder of the Cordova project.
 The file's minimum dimensions should be 2208x2208.
 Then run:

 ```bash
 $ ionic splash